Pillar Two – how it works

 The enacted legislation also sets out the following reporting framework:

-A one-time requirement for relevant groups, the ultimate parent entity or a filing member, to register with HMRC) when they first come into scope of the rules
+- A one-time requirement for relevant groups, the ultimate parent entity or a filing member, to register with HMRC within six months of coming into scope of the rules – for example, groups with a 31 December year end who already meet the turnover requirement must register by 30 June 2025.

 Irrespective of whether any top-up tax becomes payable, the compliance burden for affected organisations will be significant, as there are many data points that will be required to be incorporated into determination of the effective tax rate of a territory under the rules.